dsc/hp-mor/readme.md

     neville        46
     snape          11

+So what does this tells us?

+* Harry probably has 3-4x more lines than the closest runner-up
+* Draco and Hermione are [surprisingly] about tied for second

-If some of those numbers look weird (like Snape) and you're curious, read the next section.
+If some of those numbers look weird (like Snape), realize they're just estimates.
+Even so, I expect the ratios to be about the same in a real count (done manually by a human, I guess).
+If you're curious about methodology, read the next section.
 By-chapter tallys follow at the end.

 ## Methodology